You are here

 The beach is backed by dramatic red cliffs, creating a feeling of seclusion compounded by its horseshoe shape.
 There are fantastic photo possibilities from the top of the cliffs, but please be careful and refrain from getting too near to the edge as the rocks might be unstable.

-This sandy beach has very shallow, crystal clear water.
+The cove has very shallow, crystal clear water.
+At the entrance there are pebbles, for a metre or so, but after that the sea bed is sandy - though be aware of some large rocks lying around.
 As the bay is very sheltered, the sea here is warmer than on other beaches.
 With the rocky promontories to the left, the beach is also a great spot for snorkelling, with many fish to spot.

-Sa Caleta is very popular with the locals and, being only a narrow stretch of sand, it can get very full, especially on weekends.
+Sa Caleta is very popular with the locals and it can get very full, especially on weekends.
 Via a path over the rocks to the right, you'll reach two tiny bays that are popular among naturists.
 Alternatively, find a quiet place on the rocks to the left near some rustic fishermen's sheds.

 Bars and restaurants

-Playa d'en Bossa, where you can find many great hotels, or for something even more special, there are some beautiful villas in the San José area, only minutes away from this beautiful beach.
+The nearest resort is Playa d'en Bossa, where you can find many hotels and apartments.
+For something more special, there are some beautiful villas in the San José area, only minutes away from this beautiful beach.